my1396/R-Notes/docs/0200-RMarkdown.md

     ---
     ```

-    f you need to specify options when loading the package, you can add a second-level to the list and provide the options as a list:
+    If you need to specify options when loading the package, you can add a second-level to the list and provide the options as a list:

     ```r
     ---